 The Role of States in Liberalizing Land Use Regulations

-These efforts are not unprecedented but they are misunderstood.
+These efforts are not unprecedented, but they are misunderstood.
 Contrary to assumptions embedded in both the political debate and the land use scholarship, state-level liberalization of zoning has benefited users such as family day cares and mobile homeowners for at least forty years.
-These interventions remove local authority to ban certain land uses, while expressly permitting local governments to address enumerated potential negative impacts of those land uses.
-This kind of tailoring requirement, which both addresses local government’s propensity to overregulate land use and recognizes local competency to address discrete aspects of development, ought to serve as a model for contemporary intervention efforts.
+These interventions remove local authority to ban certain land uses, while expressly permitting local governments to address a limited set of potential impacts of those land uses.
+This kind of tailoring requirement, which both addresses local governments’ propensity to overregulate land use and recognizes local competency to address discrete aspects of development, ought to serve as a model for contemporary state intervention efforts.
 These intervention efforts, in turn, are a key component of any effort to address growing barriers to economic opportunity.

 Keywords: Land Use, Zoning, State and Local Law